Hablamos Español Insurance Companies We Work With

 No cyber coverage

 The most common and fastest-growing gap.
 Owners assume attackers only target large companies, so they skip cyber.
 In reality, small businesses are frequent targets, and the most common loss is not a dramatic hack but a fraudulent wire or a spoofed invoice.
-Standard property and liability policies exclude these losses.
-Cyber coverage, with social engineering and funds transfer protection, is what responds.
+Standard property and liability policies generally exclude these losses.
+Cyber coverage, with social engineering and funds transfer protection, is what may respond.

 Limits set too low

 Liability limits carried over from an earlier, smaller version of the business are a quiet exposure.
-A serious claim exceeds the limit, and the rest comes out of the business.
+A serious claim can exceed the limit, and the rest may come out of the business.
 An umbrella is usually the cost-effective fix, and it is often missing entirely.

 Missing endorsements